Ktt-Development/ktt-development.github.io/CONTRIBUTING.md

 }
 ```
 #### Files
-- Use only lower case file extensions
+- Use only lower case file extensions.